nCine/nCine-site/download-master.md

 ---
 layout: page
-title: Develop Branch
+title: Master Branch
-permalink: /download-develop/
+permalink: /download-master/
 ---

-The [develop](https://github.com/nCine/nCine/tree/develop) branch will be the base for a future release.
+The [master](https://github.com/nCine/nCine/tree/master) branch will be the base for a future release.

 ## Changelog